icicle-lang/icicle/doc/user/ambling.md

 (`action`, `location` and `severity` in this case) or `fields` to refer to the entire structure.

-Now, if we try to find the mean of severity, we would get:
+Now, if we try to find the mean of `severity`, we would get:

 ```
-λ feature injury ~> mean severity
+λ from injury ~> mean severity
 C evaluation
 ------------